-The walls and ceiling are festooned with the wooden beams of the building with more modern, quirky prints hung upon the walls.
-The furniture and decor are relaxed with industrial lighting and weathered leather seating, giving it a one-part countryside rustic to one-part subtly stylised look.
+The ceiling features gorgeous character wooden beams contrasted with modern, quirky prints hung upon the walls.
+The furniture and décor are relaxed with industrial lighting and weathered leather seating.
+Think one-part countryside rustic to one-part subtly stylised.

-The clientele was a real balance between the local residents and people, like ourselves, who had trekked a bit to get there.
-The dress code was casual, with jeans and trainers as de rigeur.
+The clientele at The Red Lion Odiham was a real balance between the local residents and people, like ourselves, who had trekked a bit to get there.
+The dress code was casual, with jeans and trainers as de rigueur.

 SCOFF & QUAFF

-There are seven rooms at the Red Lion, leaning towards the bijou size-wise but they’re spotless, warm and modern without wiping out the past.
+There are seven aviation-titled rooms at the Red Lion.
+Getting to them requires heading up a few windy staircases, with fragrant wafts of ESPA diffusers to scent you along.
+Some rooms lean towards the bijou size-wise but they’re all spotless, warm and modern – without wiping out the past.

-Gnarled wooden beams punctuate the slick paint-work, a timely reminder that, despite the urban-chic interiors — the industrial lampshades and the wet room’s bright-white hospital tiles, you are in a Georgian town in rural Hampshire.
+Gnarled wooden beams punctuate the slick paint-work.
+They’re a constant reminder that, despite the urban-chic interiors you are in a Georgian town in rural Hampshire.